 Rooting hormone is optional but helps to increase the success rate.

-Step 1: Prepare the containers by filling it with rooting medium.
+Step 1: Prepare the container by filling it with rooting medium.
 Spritz or lightly water the rooting medium with water so that it’s moist but not overly wet.
 Using a chopstick or a pencil, poke a few holes, each a few inches deep, into the moist soil.

 Step 2: Select a few healthy stems to remove for propagation.
 Choose stems that are woody but still flexible—not the oldest or the youngest stems.
 Cut five-inch segments, making the cut just below a leaf node (the spot on the stem where a leaf grows or has grown).
 Trim off the lowest leaves.

 Step 3: Apply rooting hormone to the cut end of each stem, if using.
 Plant the stems cut-side down in the holes and pat the soil around them gently so that they are firmly in place.

 Step 4: Place a plastic bag over the container, creating a greenhouse-like environment to hold in moisture, and attach it around the bottom of the container with a rubber band.